 After your biopsy, you may have some stiffness or pain, in your arm or leg on your affected side (the side where your lymph nodes were removed).
 This is temporary.
 If after 6 weeks you still have trouble moving your arm or leg easily, call your doctor.
-If you had breast surgery, your nurse will give you a resource titled Exercises After Your Breast Surgery.
+If you had breast surgery, your nurse will give you a resource titled Exercises after Your Sentinel Lymph Node Biopsy or Lumpectomy.
 These exercises will help with the stiffness.

 You may return to most normal activities the day after your biopsy.
 You should wait 7 days to resume heavy exercise, such as

 The diagnosis and treatment of cancer can be a very stressful and overwhelming event.
 You may feel depressed, anxious, confused, afraid, or angry.
 You may have strong feelings about any permanent changes.
 These changes can have an impact on your emotional well-being.
 Help is available for you at any time.
 If you would like counseling, your nurse can give you a referral to see a social worker, psychiatrist, or counselor.

 The MSK Resources for Life After Cancer (RLAC) Program provides support services after your treatment is finished.
 To learn more about these services, call 646-888-8106.

 Also, you may find it comforting to speak with a cancer survivor or caregiver who has been through a similar treatment.
 Through our Patient-to-Patient Support Program, you have a chance to speak with former patients and caregivers.
 To learn more about this service, please call 212-639-5007.Back to top